• Skip to main content

 • Once the chocolate has cooled down and is no longer warm, add aquafaba and apple cider vinegar to a clean metal or glass bowl and begin whipping at high speed.

-• When you reach the soft peaks stage, add the vanilla extract.
-Keep whipping until you get to the stiff peaks stage.
-This can take anywhere from 2.5 minutes or more, depending on your mixer and your aquafaba.
-Once you reach the stiff peaks stage, mix for another 2 minutes.
+• Keep whipping until you get to the stiff peaks stage.
+This can take roughly 2.5 minutes or more.
+Once you reach the stiff peaks stage, continue whipping for another 2 minutes.

 • Divide the mousse into separate serving bowls and serve immediately or place in the refrigerator to chill.